How to Add a Database to Your Business Directory Website

 - Reviews/Ratings – User-generated content about businesses

 The relationships between these entities are equally important.
 For example, a business can belong to multiple categories (many-to-many relationship), while a user account might manage multiple business listings (one-to-many relationship).
+Understanding these connections prevents data redundancy and maintains integrity.

 Defining Tables and Fields